okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/nodejs/integrationsteps.md

 #### The app displays a phone number input page

-`proceed()` returns a response object with a `status` of `IdxStatus.PENDING` and a `nextStep` field that indicates that the user needs to supply phone registration data (`authenticator-enrollment-data`), which includes the phone number and verification method (SMS or voice).
+`proceed()` returns a response object with a `status` of `IdxStatus.PENDING` and a `nextStep` field that indicates that the user needs to supply phone registration data (`authenticator-enrollment-data`).
+This data includes the phone number and verification method (SMS or voice).

-Build a form that allows the user to enter their phone number, and a second form to select a phone verification method.
+Build a form that allows the user to enter their phone number and a second form to select a phone verification method.

 <div class="half wireframe-border">